sabhyeta1/PROG-Projekt/README.md

 Although all of us worked on the code, Masud couldn't commit his code regularly due to technical issues, which is why the rest of us commited his parts for him.

+Bugs to fix:

 There is a delayed response to the bounce sound.

+Bounce sound slide bar does not work, the sound stays the same volume.

+Victory screen does not show which player has won the game.